kubernetes/website/content/en/docs/tasks/inject-data-application/downward-api-volume-expose-pod-information.md

   * A Container’s CPU request
   * A Container’s memory limit
   * A Container’s memory request
-  * A Container’s ephemeral-storage limit, available in v1.8.0-beta.0
+  * A Container’s ephemeral-storage limit, available since v1.8.0-beta.0
-  * A Container’s ephemeral-storage request, available in v1.8.0-beta.0
+  * A Container’s ephemeral-storage request, available since v1.8.0-beta.0

 In addition, the following information is available through `downwardAPI` volume `fieldRef`: